 Pre-pottery Neolithic Era Tower

 During her excavations, Dame Kenyon found a cylindrical stone tower about 26 feet high and 28 feet in diameter just inside the oldest Jericho walls.
 The tower, incorporating an internal stairway, has been dated to at least 8000 BCE, making it perhaps the world’s oldest man-made structure.
 Archaeologists originally thought the tower had defensive or irrigation functions, but recent studies suggest it marked the summer solstice.
-Whatever its purpose, the Jericho tower remained the tallest man-made structure in the world until about 2650 BCE, when it was surpassed by the stepped pyramid of Djoser in Egypt.
+Whatever its purpose, the Jericho tower remained the tallest man-made structure in the world until about 2650 BCE, when it was surpassed by the stepped pyramid of Djoser in ancient Egypt, built during the Old Kingdom period.

 circa 1800-1650 BCE